crazybiocomputing/QUIBI-Game/README.md

-# QB-Game - Quest in Bio-Informatics Serious Game
+# QUIBI-Game - Quest in Bio-Informatics Serious Game

 Hybrid Serious Game using QR-Code for interactivity